kevin-marc-prijoles/my-portfolio/README.md

 # my-portfolio
-The name of the repository is self explanatory. :)
+The name of the repository is self-explanatory. :)